rogervdo/rogervdo/README.md

 ---
 Hi!
 I’m Roger, a developer and student at ITESM.
 I love to participate in programming competitions and strive to improve my skills everyday.
 I love coding in python ♥ 🐍

-Right now, I’m working as a Software Development Intern at Hanova Consulting, where I help build ERP solutions and integrate AI agents for projects that need a modern approach.
+I’m a Software Developer at Hanova Consulting, where I help build ERP solutions and integrate AI agents for projects that need a modern approach.

-Currently working on my portfolio website!
 <br>

 <p>